ystia/yorc/doc/configuration.rst

       }
     }

-All available configuration options for Consul are:
+All available configuration options for Terraform are:

 .. _option_plugins_dir_cfg: